A Stubborn NYC Tenant Held Out For An Absolutely Insane Amount Of Money To Finally Leave His Rent-Controlled Apartment

 By on November 19, 2022 in ArticlesEntertainment

 There are many valid arguments for and against the concept of rent control.
 Generally speaking, if you live in a city that has rent control, there are strict rules to how much your rent can be raised every year.
 For someone looking to rent for a long time, rent control is the greatest thing ever.
-Your goal should be to lock in a lease at an apartment you absolutely love, then never leave.
+Your goal should be to lock in a lease at an apartment you absolutely love and then never leave.
 My neighbors are an elderly couple who have lived in their apartment for over 20 years.
 They currently pay $700 a month for an awesome apartment that would easily rent for $2500 if it was on Craigslist tomorrow.
 Their landlord is essentially losing $1800 every month.
 Another major downside for rent-controlled landlords is that it's basically impossible to kick tenants out.
 This can be a real problem for an owner who is interested in remodeling or demolishing the entire building.
 The building owner either has to be patient enough to wait for the current tenants to move on their own… or die.
 If time is of the essence, there's one other option to get tenants to leave: Pay them.
 And in a city like New York, where real estate is more precious than gold, paying off tenants can be an extremely expensive endeavor.
 Then there's the story of Herbert J. Sukenik.
-Herb Sukenik held out for an absolutely insane amount of money to finally vacate his dingy 350 square foot Central Park apartment.
+Herb Sukenik held out for an absolutely insane amount of money to finally vacate his dingy 350-square-foot Central Park apartment.
 It's the most money ever paid to get a single tenant to leave an apartment in New York, possibly the world.

 Photo via King of Hearts/Wikimedia Creative Commons

 The Mayflower Hotel building sat on what was arguably the most valuable and highly coveted real estate in the world.
 Located at 15 Central Park West, the building was situated perfectly for someone to build luxury condos that would fetch tens of millions of dollars apiece.
 Possibly more.
-Seeing the obvious potential this property presented, in 2004 the entire building was purchased by real estate tycoons Arthur and Will Zeckendorf for $401 million.
+Seeing the obvious potential this property presented, in 2004, the entire building was purchased by real estate tycoons Arthur and Will Zeckendorf for $401 million.

 The Zeckendorf brothers quickly began the process of paying off each one of the current tenants to move.
 Many of the early tenants accepted the first offer: $650,000.
 That left just a few holdouts.
-Those early birds should have held out longer because the move-out offer was raised to a mind boggling $1 million.
+Those early birds should have held out longer because the move-out offer was raised to a mind-boggling $1 million.
 All the remaining holdouts accepted, except one: Herb Sukenik.

 After living in a construction zone for over a year, Herbert's stubbornness finally paid off in 2005.
 Admitting defeat, the Zeckendorfs caved and made an offer Herbert could not (and did not) refuse.
-In order to finally get Herbert to leave his decrepit 350 square foot apartment, they offered him a one time cash buyout of… get ready for it… $17 million.
+In order to finally get Herbert to leave his decrepit 350 square foot apartment, they offered him a one-time cash buyout of… get ready for it… $17 million.
 That is by far the most money ever paid to get a single tenant to leave a New York City apartment.
 It's probably the most money ever paid to get anyone to leave any apartment.
 But it gets better.
-Not only did the Zeckendorfs agree to give Herb Sukenik $17 million cash, they also agreed to let him live in a $2 million apartment on Central Park South where he will pay $1 a month in rent for the rest of his life.
+Not only did the Zeckendorfs agree to give Herb Sukenik $17 million cash, but they also agreed to let him live in a $2 million apartment on Central Park South, where he will pay $1 a month in rent for the rest of his life.

 House of Outrageous Fortune: Fifteen Central Park West, the World's Most Powerful Address